charlestietjen/Trilogy-HW-Week-5-Calendar-App/README.md

 The provided starter code had moment.js attached but I opted to use dayjs instead since moment is deprecated.

+All criteria for acceptance has been met with the exception of saving and loading events.
+My instructor has communicated to our class that our assignment deadlines have been extended to January 4th 2022 so I intend on updating this and resubmitting with full acceptance criteria met by then.

 ## Acceptance Criteria

 ```